swiftlang/swift-evolution/proposals/0117-non-public-subclassable-by-default.md

 import ModuleA

-// Under the no-open-classes proposal, this is invalid because
+// This is invalid because the superclass is defined outside
-// the superclass is not `open`. class SubclassA : NonSubclassableParentClass { }
+// of the current module but is not `open`. class SubclassA : NonSubclassableParentClass { }

-// This is allowed since the superclass is subclassable. class SubclassB : SubclassableParentClass {
+// This is allowed since the superclass is `open`. class SubclassB : SubclassableParentClass {
-	// This is invalid because the method is not overridable outside the module. override func foo() { }
+	// This is invalid because it overrides a method that is
+	// defined outside of the current module but is not `open'. override func foo() { }

 	// This is allowed since the superclass's method is overridable.
-	//
-	// If this class were `public`, this would need to be marked `open` or
+	// It does not need to be marked `open` because it is defined on
-	// `public`, depending on whether it the class is subclassable.
+	// an `internal` class.
+	override func bar() { }
+}

+open class SubclassC : SubclassableParentClass {
+	// This is invalid because it overrides an `open` method within
-	// But because it is not `public`, the `open` marker is not required. override func bar() { }
+	// an `open` class but is not declared `open`. override func bar() { }
+}

+open class SubclassD : SubclassableParentClass {
+	// This is valid.
+	open override func bar() { }
+}

+open class SubclassE : SubclassableParentClass {
+	// This is also valid.
+	public final override func bar() { }
 }
 ```